Planning Guides

 Document Existing Conditions

-• Asset strategy: Clarify the building’s hold period, refinancing timeline, capital plan, and NOI—factors that shape scope, timing, and investment strategy.
+- Asset strategy: Clarify the building’s hold period, refinancing timeline, capital plan, and NOI—factors that shape scope, timing, and investment strategy.

-• Equipment sizing and loads: Compare actual peak heating and cooling loads with system capacity.
+- Equipment sizing and loads: Compare actual peak heating and cooling loads with system capacity.
 This supports right-sizing, load reduction, and avoiding overspending on oversized equipment.

 Where utility data falls short, use targeted measurements—like metering or automation system logging—to improve accuracy.
 You’re still documenting business-as-usual, but through the lens of what’s possible next.
-And remember: your data collection should match the needs of your analysis—start with the outputs you need, and work backward.
+And remember: your data collection should match the needs of your analysis—start with the outputs you need and work backward.

 Establish an Events Calendar

 Map out equipment replacements, tenant turnover, refinancing milestones, and capital planning cycles that could serve as trigger events for implementing decarbonization measures.
-These events help establish a realistic upgrade timeline aligned with natural decision points and existing investment cycles.
+These events help establish a realistic upgrade timeline that is aligned with natural decision points and existing investment cycles.

 This exercise also reframes decarbonization as a reallocation of existing capital—not an added cost.
 Even without action, there are business-as-usual costs: capital expenditures, rising maintenance, and continued emissions exposure.
 Identifying trigger events early makes it possible to time upgrades with minimal disruption and greater financial efficiency—leveraging money already on the table.